Nazanin1369/Unscented-Kalman-Filter/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./UnscentedKFls` Previous versions use i/o from text files.
 The current state uses i/o from the simulator.

+## Demo
+You can view a demo of running code here: http://g.recordit.co/WpR0h3Wdx9.gif

 ## Code Style